sahilsharma2184/MyWays-Assignment/README.md

 # Part 2: Application Deployment on Kubernetes Using Helm
 ## Application: Apache

-I am deploying an Apache server on a Kubernetes cluster, monitoring it using Prometheus and Grafana, and configuring dashboards to visualize performance data
+I am deploying an Apache server on a Kubernetes cluster, monitoring it using Prometheus and Grafana, and configuring dashboards to visualize performance data.

+## Set Up Kubernetes Environment (Minikube)

+Note: Already installed minikube and kubectl.

+Start minikube using below command
+`minikube start`

+Verify setup by running the command below
+`kubectl get nodes`